 “Baptism, the Eucharist, and the sacrament of Confirmation together constitute the “sacraments of Christian initiation,” whose unity must be safeguarded.
 It must be explained to the faithful that the reception of the sacrament of Confirmation is necessary for the completion of baptismal grace.
 For “by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.”
 (LG 11; Cf. OC, Introduction 2.)

 Confirmation is a sacrament of initiation which completes baptism through sealing in Holy Spirit and anoints the recipient as priest, prophet, and king.
-It is usually administered when the young person is about 13 or 14 years of age (Year 9 of the school year).
+It is usually administered when the young person is about 13 years of age (Year 8 of the school year).
 In this diocese of Portsmouth it is normally every two years and the preparation will be done by volunteer Catechists in our Parish.